Travel Advice

 Please Note: We are not obliged to offer a travel immunisation service.

-However, we do so for the benefit of our patients BUT this means that we may not always be able to help you if you are travelling last minute.
-In this circumstance, you would need to obtain your vaccinations privately and pay a fee.
+However, we do offer travel advice and NHS services for the benefit of our patients but this means that we may not always be able to help you if you are travelling without much notice.
+In this circumstance, you would need to obtain your vaccinations privately and pay a fee at a private travel clinic.

 General Travel Advice